 You haven’t really experienced winter in Canada until you’ve gone snowshoeing!
 So, get on your warm gear and strap on those snowshoes – it’s the only way to hike properly in the winter months in Canada!

-You can choose between two different snowshoeing experienced in the area:
+You can choose between two different snowshoeing experiences in the Banff area:

-Banff Wildlife Snowshoe Experience: This four hour long tour includes pick-up and drop off from your Banff hotel.
-You will explore in the snow and try and find wildlife include lynx, wolverines, and hares.
+Banff Wildlife Snowshoe Experience: This four-hour long tour includes pick-up and drop-off from your Banff hotel.
+You will explore in the snow and try and find wildlife including lynx, wolverines, and hares.

 Lake Louise Scenic Snowshoe Experience: You’ll have to get yourself to Lake Louise for the start of this one, but after that, you’ll ride the Lake Louise Ski Resort Gondola before trekking around for 2 hours in snowshoes.
 There are some incredible views from up there!